intel/device-modeling-language/doc/1.4/language.md

 that may be used as the target of an assignment in order to explicitly discard the result of an evaluated expression or return value of a method call.

-For backwards compatibility reasons, `_` is not a keyword, but instead behaves more closely as a global identifier.
+When the compatibility feature `discard_ref_shadowing` is enabled, `_` is not a keyword, but instead behaves more closely as a global identifier.
 What this means is that declared identifiers (e.g. local variables) are allowed to shadow it by being named `_`.

 Example usage:
 ```